Han Solo Spin-Off News: Official Plot Revealed!

 — Behind the Scenes (@MakingOfs) February 19, 2017

-This film definitely has some big names–including Emilia Clarke, who seems to be getting more and more popular by the month.
-The Game of Thrones actress is still often linked to the hit HBO series, but since starting on the show she has broken out in various genres.
+This film definitely has some big names, including Emilia Clarke, who seems to be getting more and more popular by the month.
+The Game of Thrones actress is still often linked to the hit HBO series, but since starting on the show, she has broken out in various genres.
 She starred in the popular romantic film Me Before You in 2016 and had a main role in Terminator Genisys in 2015.

-Emilia is one of three women (so far) joining the cast of the Han Solo spin-off, which begs the question: will any of them be a pre-Leia love interest of Han?
+Emilia is one of three women (so far) joining the cast of the Han Solo spin-off, which begs the question: Will any of them be a pre-Leia love interest of Han?

-The film is directed by The LEGO Movie collaborators Phil Lord and Christopher Miller (who are in the front of the photo on either side of Alden Ehrenreich).
+The film is directed by LEGO Movie collaborators Phil Lord and Christopher Miller (who are in the front of the photo on either side of Alden Ehrenreich).
 StarWars.com reported that the two are excited and “moved” by the opportunity to direct the film.

 “Watching such inspired people from all over the world, with such unique voices, come together for the sole purpose of making art, is nothing short of miraculous.
 We can’t think of anything funny to say, because we just feel really moved, and really lucky.”

-The Han Solo spin-off is set to premiere May 25, 2018, Disney once again filling a space between trilogy films Episode VIII and Episode IX(that is, assuming that the latter will be released in 2019).
+The Han Solo spin-off is set to premiere May 25, 2018, with Disney once again filling a space between trilogy films Episode VIII and Episode IX (that is, assuming that the latter will be released in 2019).

 Upside to a May release over a December release?
 First of all, less time between The Last Jedi and the Han Solo Star Wars story.
 Secondly, Disney’s attempt to give Rogue One some time to breath has led to the delayed release of Episode VIII’s trailer.
 Hopefully, a May release will mean an earlier look at the next saga film after it.